Skip to content

 The ghost-hunting television programme “Most Haunted” visited the woods in 2008 due to people’s reports.
 They claimed to have seen several ghosts there, including the ghost of a drowned sailor.

-At low tide, people can walk to St Catherine’s Island, a tiny tidal island situated in the harbour of Tenby castle beach.
-According to legend, there was an unidentified ship in the distance during a terrible storm, and strange lights flashed across its decks, and ghostly forms clung to its masts.
+At low tide, people can walk to St Catherine’s Island, a tiny tidal island situated in the harbour of Tenby Castle Beach.
+According to legend, an unidentified ship was in the distance during a terrible storm, and strange lights flashed across its decks, and ghostly forms clung to its masts.
 Even now, many individuals have mentioned paranormal encounters and dancing lights near this mysterious island.

-As the magnificent mansion has been a part of Llanelli since the early 18th century and is one of Carmarthenshire’s most ancient buildings, some unsettling claims have been made from within its walls.
+The magnificent mansion has been part of Llanelli since the early 18th century and is one of Carmarthenshire’s most ancient buildings.
+Some unsettling claims have been made within its walls.

-The 22-year-old housemaid Mira Turner is the subject of the most famous ghost story connected to Llanelly House.
+The most famous ghost story connected to Llanelly House involves the 22-year-old housemaid Mira Turner.
 The story reports that the teenage maid became pregnant before ingesting laudanum poison and plunging herself down the stairs.
 Numerous employees, guests, and ghost hunters reported seeing Mira wander the Georgian house’s upper floors.

 Thermal ghost-hunting detectors have kept track of activity, and visitors have reported seeing strange shadows and feeling colder, especially near the stairs and in Mira Turner’s former room.
 Additionally, a Wales Online reporter once went ghost-hunting at the property and discovered something that had never happened before: stones were covering the floor near the chimney.

-At Margam, ghost sightings have been claimed over the years.
-One frequently reported ghost is said to be Robert Scott.
-He is a long-time gamekeeper at the castle who is assumed to be one of the spirits.
+Over the years, Margam has been the site of ghost sightings.
+One frequently reported ghost is Robert Scott.
+He was a long-time gamekeeper at the castle and is assumed to be one of the spirits.
 It is believed that a poacher killed Scott, and his ghost is still on the property.

 Margam Country Park claims that Robert Scott has frequently been spotted deliberately ascending the Gothic stairway to the castle.
 He has often manifested himself to psychic investigators, all of whom have stated that his spirit is enraged by the injustice of his murder.